Asterics2020-Obelics/School2019/debug/README.md

 - How often do you debug Python code? (never, last year, all the time)?
 - Do you know how Python executes code?
 - Do you know what exceptions and stack frames are and how to read a traceback?
 - Have you used `pdb` to debug from Python?
+From pytest?
 - Have you used `%debug` or `%run -d` from ipython or Jupyter?
-- Have you used the `PyCharm` debugger?
+- Have you used the `PyCharm` visual debugger?
+Or debugged from any other IDE (e.g. VS Code or emacs)?
 - Have you used any other Python debugging tool?

 ## Setup